 To conclude, we are trying to bring attention to important issues as you can see from the story behind each design, not make cheap inflammatory comments.
 I don’t know how you’re going to slant your article but it would be interesting to hear what your students think, get a debate going.
 Have the words Jew and Israel become interchangeable, why is the phrase anti-Semitism only used about Jews when the word Semite refers to both Arabs and Jews?

 For the purpose of full transparency, it should be stated that the author of this article came across the tweet as an indirect result of the Gloucestershire-based company contacting them about the possibility of an article highlighting a 40% discount code offered to University of Southampton students as ‘a sort of appreciation of our link with the University’.
-Ixaha has previously advertised internship roles on the University’s careers and employability service and has been part of the University’s Business and Innovation Programme, which seeks to increase work experience opportunities for Southampton students.
+Ixaha has previously advertised internship roles on the University’s careers and employability service and was part of the University’s Business and Innovation Programme, which seeks to increase work experience opportunities for Southampton students.

 While researching and writing on the discount code, the company’s social media channels were looked at.
 Very quickly, it was found that Twitter was the only social media account which had been updated this year and Ixaha advocated hard-left political stances – unusual for a company, but in keeping with the political and environment slogans and designs of Ixaha’s t-shirts.
 However, scrolling approximately a page down the company’s Twitter profile, the anti-Semitic tweet was found.
 Another tweet, from more recently in February, also suggested the state of Israel was anti-Semitic itself.

-Wessex Scene have contacted Ixaha again, though very shortly before this article’s publication, to ask both as to why the tweet remains on their profile as of 5PM, and their statement contains no actual apology.
+Wessex Scene contacted Ixaha again, though very shortly before this article’s original publication, to ask both as to why the tweet remains on their profile as of 5PM, and their statement contains no actual apology.